 9 or 10pm-ish: Chill Time

-When we don’t do something social we get home and either watch some TV on Hulu with VPN, have a glass of wine, do some work or some combination of those three.
+When we don’t do something social we get home and either watch some American TV on Hulu with VPN (here is how to watch American TV while traveling), have a glass of wine, do some work or some combination of those three.
 Lisa has also been making a few keto-friendly desserts with coconut or almond flour for us to enjoy.